Flight Safety In A Europa

 - Having an instructor on board is no protection – 22% of Stall/Spin deaths occurred with an instructor on board and student pilots were more likely to suffer this fate with an instructor than flying solo.

-- Most GA planes take more than 1000ft to recover from a spin even in the most expert hands, so a spin in the circuit is almost inevitably fatal.
+- Most GA planes take at least 1000ft to recover from a spin even in the most expert hands, so a spin in the circuit is almost inevitably fatal.

 The fatal stall spin accident in a Lancair following an engine failure after take off, described in the August 2014 Light Aviation magazine by Mike Barnard nicely illustrates the point.
 The pilot was 45, had 4500 odd hours, plenty on type and thoroughly current, was an instructor and examiner in multiple aircraft types and a graduate of the US Navy Test Pilot School.
 No one better to send your child flying with, you might well think, but he spun to his death with his passenger following an EFATO.